xaviercet/xaviercet.github.io/README.md

 - Protect your own devices and information by using strong passwords and keeping software up to date.
 - Be cautious about clicking on links or downloading files from unknown sources.
 - Report any suspicious activity or security concerns immediately to our staff.
+- Please be aware that when using the Wi-Fi, the sites you visit will be logged for safeguarding and security purposes.

 ## Consequences:
 - Violations of this AUP may result in temporary or permanent suspension of your Wi-Fi access, or further action as deemed necessary.
 We appreciate your cooperation in maintaining a positive and productive online environment for everyone.